 The accusers are also called liars, political attackers, tramps, money hungry, glory seekers, or worse.
 In like manner, they are judged by others.
 Their reputations become the focus of the news.
 They are also punished or praised without any true knowledge of the full story.
 The problem is that in most cases, there is no proof either way.
 Unless one of us were in the room with both parties as witnesses to the incident, how can we truly discern what really happened?
 There is no way to know for sure who is telling the truth.
 Do not misunderstand me.
 I am not standing up for the accused nor the accuser here.
 I am merely speaking to the unprecedented actions being taken without a legal case being presented.

 It becomes very difficult if not impossible to determine the facts of some of the current cases we see in the news.
 But if multiple witnesses show up for cases that are current and timely, then it seems quite clear.
 Such as with the 2018 Olympic court case where there were many credible witnesses and victims who came forward.
 In many of the cases where guilt is clear the accused have freely admitted their guilt, stepped down from their positions, or apologized for their indiscretion.
 For them, the courts or their employers should rightfully decide their fate.

 What Do We Accept?

 A big question for me was do we condemn someone for how they talk or only consider their actions?
 We have all heard the saying “actions speak louder than words.”
 Should this apply?
-I tend to lean against taking what someone says as guilt.
+I tend to lean against taking what someone has said in the past as a way to prove future or present guilt.
 I would not want to be judged for things I might have said long ago when I was uninformed or acting out.
 People do change and I know that I am not the person I was even five years ago, so how can I assume someone else is?